har1eyk/OpenTrons-Scripts/README.md

 # OpenTrons-Scripts
- A collection of helpful OpenTrons scripts for experimental Reproducibility.
+ A collection of helpful OpenTrons scripts for experimental reproducibility.